mrrobworks/spring-boot-angular-template/README.md

 Spring-Boot-Angular-Template
 ----------------------------
-Template for a new Web-Project with OAuth 2.0 User Authentication (Google).
+Template for a new Web-Application with OAuth 2.0 User Authentication (Google).
 Spring-Boot 2 with Java 11 as Backend and Angular 7 with Bootstrap 4 as Frontend.
+A User with a Google-Account (no additional registration required) get access to the Web-Application and get at first the Default-Role ROLE_USER.
+The Role-Management is implemented in the Web-Application.

 Technology-Stack:
 -----------------